phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 [.bss]: https://en.wikipedia.org/wiki/.bss

 ### Multiboot check
 We rely on some Multiboot features in the next posts.
 So let's make sure the kernel was really loaded by a Multiboot compliant bootloader: according to the [specification] \(PDF), the `eax` register must contain the magic value `0x36d76289` after loading.
-The check functions looks like this:
+Let's add a simple function that checks this:

 ```nasm
 check_multiboot: